pnepe6/es6-rollup-boilerplate/README.md

  * [Bring up to date](#bring-up-to-date)

 ### Module upgrade philosophy

-Because npm projects use many dependencies in each project, managin dependency can be tricky and should be done in a single place.
+Because npm projects use many dependencies in each project, manage dependency can be tricky and should be done in a single place.

 We decided to keep the master branch as the TOP branch.
 It gets all the upgrade.
 This means master will be always the first to get the upgrade.